natenka/pyneng-book-en/docs/source/book/12_useful_modules/ipaddress.rst

     In [25]: subnet1.num_addresses
     Out[25]: 16

-The hosts() method returns generator, so to view all hosts you should apply the list() function:
+Method hosts() returns generator, so to view all hosts you should apply list() function:

 .. code:: python